 Brave whistleblowers are increasingly being celebrated.
 Those who step up to fight against misconduct and unethical behaviour, such as sexual harassment during the #metoo campaign, are having a significant impact on changing behaviour all over the world.
-Names like Antoine Deltour, John Doe, Chris Wylie and Sherron Watkins have become widely known and will be long remembered as whistleblower heroes.
+Names like Antoine Deltour, Chris Wylie and Sherron Watkins have become widely known and will be long remembered as whistleblower heroes.

-However, misconduct is all too often not identified internally, and instead ends up being exposed in the public domain, wreaking havoc on an organisation’s reputation.
+Whistleblower protection is essential, as misconduct is all too often not identified internally, and instead ends up being exposed in the public domain, wreaking havoc on an organisation’s reputation.
 But why?
 The main reason is that most people are reluctant to speak up within their organisation.
 Fear of retaliation and inaccessibility to the right people who need to know about misconduct are major factors that keep people silent within companies and governmental authorities.
 Another reason is reluctance to encourage internal reporting on the part of the organisation’s management, for fear of people reporting in bad faith.
 Nevertheless, not even fear can prevent leakage of information about wrongdoings.

 In 2017 the European Commission issued the report “Estimating the economic benefits of whistleblower protection in public procurement”.
 The report states that there is a strong economic case for whistleblower protection.
 In all of the countries studied, the potential gains from recovering misused public funds was found to exceed the costs of setting up and maintaining such systems in the area of public procurement alone.
 As an example, in Ireland, the potential benefits were valued at about 2 times the costs involved, while in Romania potential benefits were valued to exceed the costs of setting up a suitable infrastructure 300 to 500 times.